Bilal (Lebanese singer): Musical career

-In 2012 Bilal was a guest on Coke Studio (Middle East) alongside Rouwaida Attieh and The Yugoslavian Gypsy Brass Band from the Balkan.

-They all come together to create a fusion where the Oriental Tarab music meets the Gypsy music with all its facets.
+In 2012 Bilal was a guest on Coke Studio (Middle East) alongside Rouwaida Attieh and The Yugoslavian Gypsy Brass Band from the Balkans.
+They all came together to create a fusion of Oriental Tarab music and the Romani music.

 In 2014 Bilal was featured in the book "Beirut Re-Collected" by Tamyras.

 In the summer of 2014, Bilal released his first album entitled: Bilal The Gipsy Prince.

-In the summer of 2016, he performed at the MusicHallogy Festival, which was held at The MusicHall Waterfront.
+In the summer of 2016, he performed at the Music Hallogy Festival, which was held at The Music Hall Waterfront.

-In July 2017, he appeared in another prestigious performing arts festival in the Arab world, The Jounieh International Festival.

 Activism

 In addition to being an artist, Bilal is also working actively for the recognition of his people, the Dom, who still live in poor conditions.
 Results of his struggle are starting to show, as more people are realizing that the "Nawar" have a rich cultural heritage that deserves to be known and recognized.